 Management of the District is responsible for establishing, maintaining and evaluating the District's accounting system with an emphasis on the adequacy of an internal control structure.
-The internal accounting controls are designed to ensure that the assets of the District are protected against loss, theft or misuse; ensure the reliability of adequate accounting data for the preparation of financial statements in conformity with accounting principles generally accepted in the United States of America; and provide reasonable, but not absolute, assurances that these objectives are met.
-The concept of reasonable assurance recognizes that the costs of a control should not exceed the benefits likely to be derived from it and that the evaluation of costs and benefits require estimates and judgment be made by management.
+The internal accounting controls are designed to ensure that the assets of the District are protected against loss, theft or misuse; ensure the reliability of adequate accounting data for the preparation of financial statements in conformity with accounting principles generally accepted in the United States of America; and provide reasonable, but not absolute, assurances that the costs of a control should not exceed the benefits likely to be derived from it and that the evaluation of costs and benefits require estimates and judgment be made by management.